 Carry over: To validate whether or not the decontamination procedure that has been adopted by your laboratory is adequate in ensuring that the surfaces and equipment are analytically clean and free of material that can be carried over into the next sample, a test can be performed to validate the procedures.
 This involves either:

-Processing an LMO/ GMO sample followed by a non-LMO/ non-GMO sample then analytically testing for the presence of any traces of LMO/ GMO material in the sample; or
+Processing an LMOsample followed by a non-LMO sample then analytically testing for the presence of any traces of LMO material in the sample; or

 Processing a sample of species A (for example corn) followed by a sample of species B (for example soybean) then analytically testing for the presence of traces of species A, in this case corn, in the test portion of species B, the soybean.